 - You invest £3,000 into a multi asset fund that holds 50% of its portfolio in dividend-paying stocks

 - At the end of the first quarter – the fund pays an annualized dividend yield of 6%

 - As you are receiving a quarterly payment, you will receive a 1.5%

 - On a £3,000 investment, this means that your dividend payment will amount to £45

 We found that in many cases, the popular multi asset funds UK will make a dividend distribution every month.
 Otherwise, it will be every three months.

 With thousands of potential investments at your fingertips – you might be wondering whether or not multi asset funds are right for your financial goals and attitude to risk.

-If you’re still sitting on the fence, below we discuss some of the reasons why the best multi asset funds UK represent an attractive investment vehicle.
+If you’re still sitting on the fence, below we discuss some of the reasons why the popular multi asset funds UK represent an attractive investment vehicle.

-One of the main attractions of investing in the best multi asset funds UK is that you will have access to a ready-made, fully diversified portfolio.
+One of the main features of investing in popular multi asset funds UK is that you will have access to a ready-made, fully diversified portfolio.
 After all, the clue is in the name- ‘multi asset’ fund.
 Now, there are hundreds of mixed investment funds in the market – some more diversified than others.

 But, irrespective of which option you go with – it is all-but-certain that you will have exposure to fixed-income and growth assets.
 For example, your chosen multi asset fund might invest 40% of its capital in blue-chip stocks, 40% in US Treasury bonds, and the rest in cash.